 - Query XenMobile for device attributes.

-- Then use that information to determine whether to allow, block, limit, or redirect those devices.
+- Use that device information to determine whether to allow, block, limit, or redirect those devices.
 Those decisions depend on the security policies you choose to enforce.

 - A NAC solution provides IT administrators with a view of unmanaged and non-compliant devices.

-For a description of the NAC compliance filters supported by XenMobile, see Network Access Control.
+For a description of the NAC compliance filters supported by XenMobile and a configuration overview, see Network Access Control.